Add email settings to devices using Intune

 If you make changes to an email profile you previously assigned, end users may see a message asking them to approve the reconfiguration of their email settings.

 Once the profile is created, it isn't doing anything yet.
-Next, assign the profile to some devices.
+Next, assign the profile.